kubernetes/kops/docs/state.md

 After launching your cluster you need to add the cluster roles to Vault, binding them to the cluster's IAM identity and granting them access to the appropriate secrets and keys.
 The nodes will wait until they can authenticate before completing provisioning.

 #### Vault policies
 Note that contrary to the S3 state store, kops will not provision any policies for you.
-You have to provide both the role for operators and the nodes.
+You have to provide roles for both operators and nodes.

 Using the example paths above, a policy for the cluster nodes can be: